jeanlouvaleau/jeanlouvaleau/README.md

 ### Finished projects

+- ENSAE Machine Learning for portfolio management project : the goal was to forecast the US yield curve and compare the performance of simple linear models with that of more complex models like random forests, XGboost or LSTM.

+    It can be found here: https://github.com/jeanlouvaleau/ML-for-trading-project

+    Skills developed : Supervised learning (sklearn and Pytorch) - mostly classification, statistical testing (McNemar tests).

 - ENSAE Data Science project : its goal is to identify the characteristics of a video game that impact its success among players.

     It can be found here : https://github.com/jeanlouvaleau/Projet-Python-Data-Science-M1-ENSAE-termin-.git